UniverCity: Present

 In 2003, Simon Fraser University commenced construction on a new residential and commercial area occupying approximately 200 acre adjacent to the campus, atop Burnaby Mountain, called UniverCity.
 The area will contain up to 10,000 residential units in a number of neighbourhoods, along with a new town centre, schools, parks and other amenities.
-As of March 2015, approximately 4000 people lived in UniverCity.
-A new elementary school was scheduled to be opened in the fall of 2010 to accommodate families in the area, along with new child-care facilities.
+As of March 2015, approximately 4,000 people lived in UniverCity.
+An elementary school was scheduled to be opened in the fall of 2010 to accommodate families in the area, along with new child-care facilities.
 A number of new developments have taken place, including the construction of a new supermarket and several residential complexes.

 UniverCity also prides itself on a sustainability campaign that has support from the Province of British Columbia and the SFU Community Trust.
 SFU has partnered with Corix Utilities to develop new and improved sustainable energy systems that aim to provide eco-friendly heat and local hot water for developing housing projects within the community.
-Projections estimate that this will decrease greenhouse gas emission by over 80 percent with utilities all over the campus and mountain.
-The project is still in early stages of construction as roughly only four completed buildings have it as of 2015, but all future buildings will incorporate environmental policies and systems.
+The project is still in the early stages of construction as only four completed buildings have it as of 2015, but all future buildings will incorporate environmental policies and systems.

-Gordon Harris, FCIP is the President and CEO of SFU Community Trust, the organization that oversees development of UniverCity.
+Gordon Harris, FCIP is the president and CEO of SFU Community Trust, the organization that oversees development of UniverCity.